nehapandit203/Low-Level-Designs/README.md

 * Gather Requirements : Gather Requirements/Clarify
 * Class Diagram : Find Entities and attributes
 * Schema diagram :
     - Gather nouns or the nouns for which we store info and create a table for that.
     - Keep table name in the plural and in snake case.
-      - Everything for which you have to store info about the table(which is not a relationship with other entities) creates that as column of the table.
+    - Everything for which you have to store info about the table(which is not a relationship with other entities) creates that as the column of the table.
 * Cardinality of Relationships/ Foreign key :
     - Define the relationship about which entity.
     - Define which relation b/w entities